Winnie09/GeneTuring/README.md

 **We developed a GPT-based tool, [Genetic Alignment BLAST](https://chatgpt.com/g/g-67c52efdc210819190a9532f264ec9c0-genetic-alignment-blast), using OpenAI’s GPT Builder platform.**

 This app was created to **demonstrate the feasibility of using API-driven execution** to tackle sequence alignment questions more effectively.
-It can recognize when to call external genomic databases (e.g., the **National Center for Biotechnology Information (NCBI)** database) rather than attempting to generate answers purely from its training data [Jin et al., 2024](https://doi.org/10.1093/bioinformatics/btae075).
+It can recognize when to call external genomic databases (e.g., the **National Center for Biotechnology Information (NCBI)** database) rather than attempting to generate answers purely from its training data.

 To build this GPT, we created an **Action to integrate the NCBI BLAST API**, enabling the GPT to:
 - Submit BLAST queries